 2.5.2 Vehicle Inspection.
 Vehicles that fail the inspection or fail to comply with applicable laws such as exceeding Gross Vehicle Weight Rating (GVWR) for the capacity offered, dyed diesel fuel, etc. shall be rejected.
 Equipment may be re-inspected after repairs or other identified deficiencies are rectified.
-Vendors may not attempt to pursue an alternative inspection for failed equipment without discussing the circumstances with the affected hiring incident (see Attachment I - Vehicle/ Heavy Equipment Safety Inspection Checklist [OF-296]).
+Contractors may not attempt to pursue an alternative inspection for failed equipment without discussing the circumstances with the affected hiring incident.

 If the resource does not pass inspection at the incident or designated inspection point, it is considered non-compliant.
-The Vendor may be given 24 hours, or a timeframe designated by incident officials to bring the resource into compliance.
+The Contractor may be given 24 hours, or a timeframe designated by incident officials to bring the resource into compliance.
 If the resource does not pass inspection, no payment will be made for travel to the incident or point of inspection or return to the point of hire, or for the time that the resource was not available.
 Upon rejection, resource will be removed from availability until such time that the resource is brought into compliance and re-inspected at the State's convenience.
 Repeated failures at the pre-use incident inspection may be grounds for cancellation of the Agreement.
-The Vendor shall not have any claims or payments due for equipment rejected or for not meeting the specifications/requirements contained herein.
+The Contractor shall not have any claims or payments due for equipment rejected or for not meeting the specifications/requirements contained herein.